nrposner/nvim_config/README.md

 _trouble.lua_
 An enhanced bug and error display system.
 Includes several keybinds for different levels of observability into whatever trouble the code is causing you.
 I don't use this too much myself, since I have a lot of the same inline diagnostics keyed to <leader>e.
 But nice to have nonetheless!

-_avante.lua_
-A Cursor-like GenAI integration plugin that lets you query the model of your choice from inside Neovim.
-I put it lower than others might since I haven't gotten to using it too much as of yet, but it's pretty nice to work with.
-I may raise it higher once I can get the keybinds up and running and spend some time getting to know it.
-For the moment, it's not quite plug-and-play.

 _rustacean.lua_
 If you program in Rust, this is a must-have collection of plugins for the language.
 Don't leave home without it.